fw4spl-org/fw4spl-doc/Installation/src/LinuxInstall.rst

     $ ccmake ../Src/fw4spl-deps

-Some CMake variables have to be change:
+Some CMake variables have to be changed:

 - *CMAKE_INSTALL_PREFIX*: set the install location.
 - *CMAKE_BUILD_TYPE*: set the build type 'Debug' or 'Release'

 .. image:: ../media/osx_cmake_binpkgs.png

 Press configure (*[c]*) and generate (*[g]*) makefiles.

-- Compile the FW4SPL dependencies with make in the console, it will automaticaly download, build and install each dependencies.
+- Compile the FW4SPL dependencies with make in the console, it will automaticaly download, build and install each dependency.

 .. code:: bash

     $ make all

 .. warning::
-    Do NOT use ninja to compile the dependencies, it cause conflict with qt compilation.
+    Do NOT use ninja to compile the dependencies, it causes conflict with qt compilation.

 Source